Man falls 40 feet to death at Atlanta baseball stadium

 The cause of his fall had not been determined but no foul play is suspected, Atlanta police spokesman Greg Lyon said in a statement.

-The Fulton County Medical Examiner's office said it was conducting an investigating and was waiting for a toxicology report.

 The Braves issued a statement offering condolences to the Murrey family.
-A moment of silence was observed before Sunday afternoon's game for Murrey, described by the Braves as a season-ticket holder and "an incredibly passionate" fan.
-His photo was also displayed on a giant stadium videoboard.
+A moment of silence was observed for Murrey before Sunday's afternoon game.

 Major League Baseball is studying the issue of stadium safety design after several people were hurt by foul balls and flying bats.

-Baseball Commissioner Rob Manfred said last week that MLB had discussed with club owners adding more protective netting in ballparks next season.
+Baseball Commissioner Rob Manfred last week told a press conference that MLB discussed with club owners earlier this month adding more protective netting in ballparks next season.

 In 2011 a baseball fan died in Texas after falling over the outfield fence trying to reach for a ball thrown by a player on the field.